selendra/selendra-wiki/docs/learn/learn-comparisons-cosmos.md

 ## Staking Mechanics

-Polkadot uses [Nominated Proof of Stake (NPoS)](learn-staking.md) to select validators using the [sequential Phragmén algorithm](learn-phragmen.md).
+Selendra uses [Nominated Proof of Stake (NPoS)](learn-staking.md) to select validators using the [sequential Phragmén algorithm](learn-phragmen.md).
 The validator set size is set by governance (1_000 validators planned) and stakers who do not want to run validator infrastructure can nominate up to 16 validators.
 Phragmén's algorithm selects the optimal allocation of stake, where optimal is based on having the most evenly staked set.

-All validators in Polkadot have the same weight in the consensus protocols.
+All validators in Selendra have the same weight in the consensus protocols.
 That is, to reach greater than 2/3 of support for a chain, more than 2/3 of the _validators_ must commit to it, rather than 2/3 of the _stake._ Likewise, validator rewards are tied to their activity, primarily block production and finality justifications, not their amount of stake.
 This creates an incentive to